View MapView Map

 2Learn to surf in spectacular Sligo

 Throw on your wetsuits and have some wave-splashing fun in Strandhill, County Sligo.
-Zipped up and armed with a sense of adventure, take your pick of surfing or stand up paddleboarding and dive into the swells.
+Zipped up and ready to go, take your pick of surfing or stand-up paddleboarding and dive into the swells.

-Strandhill Surf School has lessons to all ages and the team may even take you out to Culleenamore Bay, a stunning tidal reserve and seal sanctuary.
+Strandhill Surf School has lessons for all ages and the team may even take you out to Culleenamore Bay, a stunning tidal reserve and seal sanctuary.
+Or check out the National Surf Centre on the beachfront and take your pick from three great surf schools based there: Sligo Surf ExperienceRebelle Surf and Atlantic Surf School.
+After your lesson, take a browse inside the surf shop onsite.

 A surfer at Strandhill in County Sligo wearing a wetuit